Yonghua Song: Career

 He became the pro-vice chancellor at the University of Liverpool in 2007, holding concurrently the post of executive president at Xi’an Jiaotong – Liverpool University in Suzhou, China.
 He was also a Changjiang Scholar and chair professor of Xian Jiaotong University in 2001.

 In 2009, he was an assistant president and professor of electrical engineering at Tsinghua University.
-He was also appointed as the Director of Chinese National Recruitment Program of Global Experts (1000 Talents Program) Office until December 2012.
+He was appointed Director of the Chinese National Recruitment Program of Global Experts (1000 Talents Program) Office until December 2012.
 In November 2012, he joined Zhejiang University as executive vice president and the founding dean of the International Campus.

 In January 2018, he was appointed Rector (President) of the University of Macau, succeeding Wei Zhao.

 Research

 His research focuses on power system analysis, flexible alternating current transmission systems(FACTS) control, steady-state and transient state power system analysis, simulation and analysis of power systems.